MIND BODY SOUL HERE & NOW

 Morals Define Your Boundaries

 Discipline pushes you forward.
 Direction tells you where to go.
 Morals decide what you refuse to become along the way.
-They are your internal line.
-What you won’t cross—even when it’s easier, faster, or rewarded.

 Without morals, anything can be justified.
 The mind will rationalize it.
 The body will execute it.
-That’s how people lose themselves while still making progress.
-Morals keep your direction clean.
-They filter decisions before action ever happens.
-You don’t just move forward you move forward without compromise.

 How You Show Up

+Morals are not internal ideas.
+They are expressed through behavior.
 They show up in how you treat others, how you respond under pressure, and how you carry yourself in real situations.

 What You Give